 qualifications to pointers.
 This transformation is applied when the

-) but the function's argument isn't a const
+volatile) but the function's argument isn't a const or volatile

 Subsequently the compiler deduces the template's type parameter.
 For example:

-.
-This is then matched against Type const &value
+x.
+This is then matched against Type const &value allowing the compiler

 In section 21.10 it is shown how a class template can be derived from another class template.